QuinVIVER/ShellFusion-tooldemo/README.md

 ### Frontend User Interface
 We develop the frontend of ShellFusion using the `Vue CLI 3` framework.
 It's responsible for obtaining the query and presenting the answer in a clean and understandable way.
 ## Deployment Walkthrough
-It requires four steps to deploy the tool.
+It takes four steps to deploy the tool.
 ### Step 1: Start Elasticsearch Using Docker.

 The first step is to start an Elasticsearch service using Docker.
 We release the Elasticsearch configuration file `elasticsearch.yml` in the **ShellFusion-backend** folder.
 The Elasticsearch service can be started by